osome-iu/botometer-python/README.md

 2. The response of `/4/check_account` is reorganized.
 3. A new endpoint for BotometerLite is added.
 It allows checking accounts in bulk.

-You can see the full announcement for details.
+You can see the full [announcement](https://cnets.indiana.edu/blog/2020/09/01/botometer-v4/) for details.

 Due to the update, please upgrade `botometer-python` in your local environment to the newest version.
-You may also need to modify your code to adapt to the new response of the API.
+You may also need to modify your code to adapt to the new response from the API.
-For more information, checkout the document below.
+For more information, check out the documentation below.
-If you want to try the new BotometerLite API, checkout the document below.
+If you want to try the new BotometerLite API, checkout the documentation below.

 ### May, 2020